vishandi/tp/docs/DeveloperGuide.md

 Step 6.
 A `CommandResult` with the number of contacts free is returned.
 A list of contacts who are free will also be displayed to the user.

 ####Sequence Diagram
-The following sequence diagram shows how the `freeSchedule` feature works for the example above:
+The following sequence diagram shows how the `freeSchedule` command works for the example above:
 ![FreeScheduleSequenceDiagram](images/FreeScheduleSequenceDiagram.png)

 ####Activity Diagram
-The following activity diagram summarizes what happens when the `freeSchedule` feature is triggered:
+The following activity diagram summarizes what happens when the `freeSchedule` command is triggered:
 ![FreeScheduleActivityDiagram](images/FreeScheduleActivityDiagram.png)

 ####Design Considerations
-**Aspect: Should we consider the recurring events?**
+**Aspect: Should we allow dates that have already passed?**
-* Alternative 1: The date collision do not consider if the events will repeat in the future.
+* **Alternative 1 (current implementation)**: Ignore dates that have passed.
   * Pro:
-    * Easier implementation as we will only have to check if the events happen on the same date as the specified date.
-  * Con:
-    * User will not be able to plan meetings with contacts in advance.
-* Alternative 2 (current implementation): The date collision considers events which will repeat in the future.
-  * Pro:
-    * Users will be able to plan meetings with contacts in advance.
-  * Con:
-    * Harder implementation as well will have to consider the recurring frequency every time we check the dates with the event.

-**Aspect: What to do with dates that have passed?**
-* Alternative 1 (current implementation): Ignore dates that have passed.
-  * Pro:
     * Prevents users from expecting the wrong results when recurring events are involved.
   * Cons:
     * Harder implementation as we would have to consider all events with respect to today.
-* Alternative 2: Treat the past dates as a normal dates.
+* **Alternative 2**: Treat the past dates as a normal dates.
   * Pros:
     * Easy implementation as there is nothing special to take note.
   * Con:
     * Does not make sense to check dates have already passed.

 **Aspect: What to do with contacts who do not have a schedule?**
-* Alternative 1: Contacts without schedule are always free
+* **Alternative 1**: Contacts without schedule are always free
   * Cons:
     * Contacts without schedule may not be free at the specified date and time.
     * We will have to check all contacts for their schedule and display all contacts.
-* Alternative 2 (current implementation): Contacts without schedule are always busy
+* **Alternative 2 (current implementation)**: Contacts without schedule are always busy
   * Pros:
     * Higher certainty that contacts shown will be free.
     * Less information to process as we ignore contacts without schedule.